ArturoLlorente/nemesis/README.md

 Nemesis is a GNN based classification tool for event classification at P-One.
 The repository has a set of different models to generate and classify cascades, tracks and starting tracks for different detector topologies and energy configuration.

+Usage of this package requires previous knowledge in the use of [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/new-project.html), as well as some insights into GNNs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>